you-zhou/notes/dev.md

 	contents = f.read()
 ```

+This works in exactly the same way as the class example above, albeit it’s more terse.
+The custom_open function executes until it reaches the yield statement.
+It then gives control back to the with statement, which assigns
+whatever was yield‘ed to f in the as f portion.
+The finally clause ensures that close() is called whether or
+not there was an exception inside the with.
+Since the two approaches appear the same, we should follow the Zen of Python to decide when to use which.
+The
+class approach might be better if there’s a considerable amount of logic to encapsulate.
+The function approach might
+be better for situations where we’re dealing with a simple action.

 ## colour coded print
 Print texts  in colour coded fashion can be useful to highlight important messages.